cybercongress/cybercongress/blog/releases/gol-rules/game-of-links.tex.md

 # The Game of Links.
 Goals, rules and provision.

+Welcome to the Game of Links - the incentivize testnet of the `cyber` network run of the cyber~Congress.
+The main goal of the game is to win as much as possible tokens from cyber~Congress.

 ## Intro

 Game of Links starts with `euler-5` launch and ends when a snapshot of the network is done after the Game of Links Final.
 Based on the snapshot Genesis of `cyber` network will be computed independently by every validator who will decide to be a part of Genesis.
 Key idea of the Game of Links is to establish starting value of relevance in the knowledge graph because its crucual for getting quality search results from the inception of the network.
 So all disciplines are integral part of preparition and testing network before mainnet.